top of page

 When someone is described as indifferent, it means they exhibit a disinterest or detachment, showing neither strong approval nor strong disapproval.
 Indifference can manifest as a lack of emotional investment or concern, often resulting in a neutral or unresponsive attitude.
 It signifies a certain level of detachment from the matter at hand and can be indicative of a person's indifference to the outcome or consequences.
 However, it's important to note that indifference doesn't always imply callousness; it can also reflect a deliberate choice to remain neutral or uninvolved in certain matters.

-Example sentences of indifferent
+Example sentences containing indifferent

 1. He was indifferent to the rain, continuing his walk as if nothing was out of the ordinary.